lxl66566/chnroutes-rs/README_en.md

 chnroutes down                      # Remove routing table items.
 ```

 Since the system API is called directly during `up` and `down` and is very fast, it is recommended to use this method directly instead of the original export script execution.
+It needs Administrator/root permission.

 ### Lib